myelintek/documentation/content/job.rst

 .. image:: ../_static/browse_jobs.png

-List of lobs belonging to project will show up.
+List of jobs belonging to project will show up.
 Click on job's id to see details.

 .. image:: ../_static/browse_jobs2.png